UCL/ucl_software_carpentry/installation/install.md

 *  ipython-notebook

 Older distributions may have outdated versions of specific packages.
-Other linux distributions most likely also contain the needed python packages but they may also be outdated.
+Other linux distributions most likely also contain the needed python packages but again they may also be outdated.

 #### Enthought Canopy ####